Info for First Year Students

 The Italian Program

 At Northwestern you may take courses in Italian language from absolute beginner to advanced, or courses in English on many Italian topics, including introductory (distro) and advanced courses on subjects like literature, cinema, art, history, society and politics.
-We offer both a Major (13 courses) and a Minor (7 courses) and encourage all our students to study in Italy either during the summer or the academic year, on affiliated programs in Bologna, Padua, Milan, and Florence.
+We offer both a Major (13 courses) and a Minor (6 courses) and encourage all our students to study in Italy either during the summer or the academic year, on affiliated programs in Bologna, Padua, Milan, and Florence.
 We also offer an active series of talks, film showings, field trips, and social get-togethers that are open to the entire campus community.
-Even if you aren't studying Italian this quarter, send us a note and we'll add you to our events listserve.
+Even if you aren't studying Italian this quarter, follow us on Instagram: https://www.instagram.com/italianatnorthwestern/

 The Italian Department organizes many cultural activities throughout the year, from trips to the opera and art galleries to visiting lectures and film showings.
 A recurring event is the Caffè Italiano, wherein students of Italian gather and practice conversation over coffee.
 Please contact your SAB representative for more information.